top of page

 Hemp and Carbon Sequestration

-So much research has been done over the years to confirm this promising fact: For every ton of hemp fiber 1.62 tons of CO2 is likely to be sequestered (1).
-Think of all of the possibilities hemp can be used in just the furniture industry alone.
-Mattresses are just the start for us, but many people around the world are rolling up their sleeves and finding ways to incorporate hemp into countless other products.
+Extensive research over the years has confirmed a promising fact: for every ton of hemp fiber utilized, approximately 1.62 tons of CO2 can be sequestered (1).
+The potential applications of hemp in the furniture industry alone are vast, with mattresses representing just the beginning.
+Across the globe, individuals are actively exploring ways to incorporate hemp into a myriad of products.

 What do America’s first flag and Levi Strauss’ original jeans have in common?